 To see how the Accordion Widget works, I suggest you check this URL where we add an Accordion Widget.
 If you can see the widget when you click on the widget, it expands, and the content is displayed inside that.

-Before writing the test scenario on Accordion Widget, I suggest looking at the Accordion widget to understand how developers can implement the functionality.
+Before writing the test scenario on the Accordion Widget, I suggest looking at the Accordion widget to understand how developers can implement the functionality.

 Test cases for Accordion Widget